lisshporta/cms/README.md

 - `DB_USERNAME`
 - `DB_PASSWORD`

-The following is required for sending emails:
+The following are required for sending emails:

 - `MAIL_MAILER`
 - `MAIL_HOST`